HackBMU/HackBMU2019_FuelHook/README.md

 This way the user will be able to access the exact location as well.

 Main Hardware Components:
-1. Flow Sensor—to measure the amount of fuel filled in the automobile.
+1. Flow Sensor
-2. GPS Module—to provide real time location of the automobile.
+2. GPS Module
-3. Arduino—accepts data from Flow Sensor and GPS Module.
+3. Arduino
-4. GSM Module—takes input from Arduino and sends the data to the registered mobile number of the user.
+4. GSM Module
-5. 7-segment display array—real time display of the amount of petrol filled as measured through the device.
+5. 7-segment display array

 Main Software Components:
-1. Arduino IDLE—Open-source Arduino Software (IDE).
+1. Arduino IDLE
-2. ThingSpeak—Open Source IOT platform.
+2. ThingSpeak